KnpLabs/KnpTimeBundle/README.markdown

 ### Note:

-If you are using a different language code than two letters (en_US for example) then should copy the TimeBundle's language codes and rename the middle part according to your language:
+If you are using a different language code than two letters (en_US for example) then should copy the TimeBundle's language files and rename the middle part according to your language:

     from:
     MyProject/vendor/bundles/Knplabs/Bundle/TimeBundle/Resources/translations/time.en.xliff